 KatieBelle was having a nightmare.
 A giant was coming to get her.
-He was screaming, and every time he took a step toward her, a loud BOOM shook her bed,
+He was moaning, and every time he took a step toward her, his feet made a loud BOOM that shook her bed,

-And the screams and BOOM's were getting closer together.
+And the moans and BOOM's were getting closer together.

-Usually, KatieBelle didn't like to be woken up.
-This time was different.
+KatieBelle didn't like to be woken up, but this time was different.
 When her mama shook her awake, she was glad.
-But the BOOMing and screaming didn't stop.
-And now there were bright flashes of light that lit up her whole room.
+But the BOOMing and moaning didn't stop. they got louder And now bright lights were flashing in the window and lighting up her whole bedroom.

 KatieBelle flung herself into her mama's chest.
 "It's a giant, Mama!
 A giant's coming!"

 Her mama wrapped KatieBelle in a hug.
 "No, KatieBelle.
 It's not a giant.
 It's a storm.
 A bad storm."

 The nightmare was fading away, and another loud BOOM woke KatieBelle all the way up.
 Her daddy lifted her out of bed, and said, "We have to go now."

 Before she knew what was happening, KatieBelle was in the back seat of the car.
 Her mama must have remembered to get her pillow and blanket off her bed, because they were nestled around her as she drifted in and out of sleep.

 Thunder BOOM's turned into crackle-snap-POWs, and KatieBelle could feel the car being tossed around like a ship on a stormy sea.

 The car stopped moving, and a cold wet wind rushed in.
 KatieBelle tried to pry her eyes open, but she was just too tired.
 Then she was in her daddy's arms again, until he set her on her feet was pushing her forward.